 Whereas the original made due on noisy piano keys only slightly stinging the visuals, the new Shirley Walker score features blaring trumpet orchestrations overemphasizing action in the style of Sideshow Bob’s theme from “The Simpsons.”
 Such deviations are creative choices, and not necessarily mistakes.
-But in light of how much more effective the alternatives were, this update to turn “Black Christmas” into a more conventional slasher lacks the heart, soul, and originality that originally made the property an enduring classic.
+But in light of how much more effective the alternatives were, this update to turn “Black Christmas” into a more conventional slasher lacks the heart, soul, and uniqueness that originally made the property an enduring classic.

 In addition to the ramped up gore, the visuals aim for an over-the-top presentation.
-With so many oversaturated red and green Christmas lights washing each scene, “Black Christmas” starts resembling a Joel Schumacher “Batman” film.
+With so many oversaturated red and green Christmas lights washing each scene, “Black Xmas” starts resembling a Joel Schumacher “Batman” film.
 Cinematographer Robert McLachlan leaves the camera on the floor shooting upward so often that it is a wonder the actors were not constantly tripping over it.

 Nothing about the remake is more over the top than the backstory developed for Billy and Agnes, the film’s featured maniacs.
 Unquestionably part of the brilliance in Clark’s film was the deliberate vagueness shrouding the story that made the disconnected phone messages and seemingly unmotivated kills even more terrifying.
 Those frustrated by the lack of explanation have the new film to provide answers to questions that never needed asking in the first place.
 That explanation turns out to be a retread of the poor, abused misfit whose savage childhood created a misunderstood monster.

-“Black Christmas” 2006 has even less conviction in its red herrings than “Black Christmas” 1974.
+“Black Xmas” 2006 has even less conviction in its red herrings than “Black Christmas” 1974.
 Half-hearted attempts to introduce mystery regarding Agnes’ true identity and to turn a random boyfriend into a suspect never make it off the ground.
 The movie says, “forget it” and forges ahead with an almost comical tale of yellow-skinned boys eating cookies of human flesh and sexy starlets choking to death on plastic bags.

 It makes an appropriate bookend for a sub-genre that the original “Black Christmas” helped birth by showing how far the category has devolved in the decades since.
 Slasher films in 1974 held the promise of social commentary, empowered women, and tightly wound suspense.
 By 2006, too many of the subsequent offspring settle for being little more than popcorn fluff and forgettable entertainment.